luthes/makenotes/README.md

 I'm going to make this better.
 Some things to make it better:

-1. Remove the opt identifiers
+1. Remove the opt flags
 	* The command should be `mn <subject> <title>`
 2. There should be flags to sync notes to github, `mn -sync`/`mn -s`
 3. After file is created, it should be opened in Vim.